pottedmeat7/OpenVR-WalkInPlace/Readme.md

 Some games will use the touchpad axis differntly, for slow games sometimes there is only 1 degree of movment.
 Some games use the entire axis from the center, 0, to 1

-If you find the walking with just the HMD is too sensitive you can set the "Walk Touch" to 0 this will require your HMD and arms to move in order to trigger a step.
+If you find the walking with just the HMD is too sensitive you can set the "Walk Touch" to 0 this will require your HMD and arms to swing in order to trigger a step via triggering the "jog" or "run" touch value with the "arm swing" thresholds above.

 ### Profiles
 If you like your current settings for a game and want to save them you can click "New Profile" it will take the current settings and save them with the profile name of your choice.